 The second option is the lab-provided scanner.
 Some labs offer a scanner to dentists, often marketed as “free,” if you agree to send them a certain volume of cases each month.
 While this eliminates the initial acquisition cost, it ties you to that specific lab.
 These arrangements often come with hidden costs and long-term commitments that can limit your flexibility and potentially affect your bottom line more than a straightforward lease.

-What’s the Real Cost of Each Scanner Model?
+What’s the True Financial Commitment of Each Scanner?

 When you’re ready to bring an intraoral scanner into your practice, the financial aspect is a major part of the decision.
 On the surface, a “free” scanner from a lab seems like a no-brainer.
 But when you look closer, the true expense of each option becomes much clearer.
 It’s not just about a monthly payment or the lack of one; it’s about understanding the total financial impact on your practice over time.
 Let’s break down the numbers so you can see which model truly supports your bottom line.